parmegv/leap_doc/docs/tech/hard-problems/en.md

 If you take a survey of interesting initiatives to create more secure communication, a pattern starts to emerge: it seems that any serious attempt to build a system for secure message communication eventually comes up against the following list of seven hard problems.

-1. **Authenticity problem**: Public key validation is very difficult for users to manage, but without it you cannot have confidentiality.
+1. **Public key problem**: Public key validation is very difficult for users to manage, but without it you cannot have confidentiality.
 2. **Meta-data problem**: Existing protocols are vulnerable to meta-data analysis, even though meta-data is often much more sensitive than content.
 3. **Asynchronous problem**: For encrypted communication, you must currently choose between forward secrecy or the ability to communicate asynchronously.
 4. **Group problem**: In practice, people work in groups, but public key cryptography doesn't.